Sport Solution Clinic

 The Clinic

-Sport Solution offers Western Law students the opportunity to assist Canadian athletes in preventing and resolving sport-related legal issues.
-Each year 8 first-year law students join the Clinic as caseworkers, whose responsibilities range from legal research to drafting of athlete agreements.
-4 upper-year students provide mentor support as case managers, facilitating the relationship between athletes and caseworkers.
-5 upper-year Program Managers oversee the Clinic as a whole, interacting with athletes and National Sport Organizations (NSOs) while directing the day-to-day operation of the Clinic in a leadership role.
-Program Managers are hired following their first year and hold the position until graduation, but are able to seek summer employment away from the Clinic following second year.
+Sport Solution offers Western Law students the opportunity to assist Canadian national team athletes in preventing and resolving sport-related legal issues.
+Each year, the Clinic typically hires 12 first-year law students as Caseworkers and 6 upper-year Case Managers.
+Caseworker responsibilities range from legal research to drafting briefs and athlete agreements, while Case Managers provide mentorship to caseworkers and assist Program Managers on client files as well as other ongoing projects.
+6 upper-year Program Managers oversee the Clinic as a whole, directing the day-to-day operation of the Clinic in a leadership role as well as interacting with athletes and National Sport Organizations (NSOs).
+Program Managers are hired following their first year and hold the position until graduation, but are able to seek summer employment away from the Clinic following their second year.

 Supervising Lawyer